CosmoLike/cocoa/README.md

     $(cocoa) conda deactivate cocoa

+(**expert**) Why is deactivating cocoa optional?
+Well, this Conda environment can be useful to many types of projects!

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>

 The projects folder was designed to include all Cosmolike projects.
 Similar to last section, we assume the user opted for the easier *Conda installation*, and located the terminal at the folder *where Cocoa was cloned*.